ShallMate/FastECDLP/README.md

 (2) go run test.go

-If you have any questions, please contact: s200201071@stu.cqupt.edu.cn
+If you have any question, please contact: s200201071@stu.cqupt.edu.cn